DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 This thesis demonstrates that even a limited implementation of accessibility filtering and itinerary generation can support inclusive trip planning, using current mobile technologies.
 The project proposes the development and evaluation of a mobile application focused on enabling users with mobility or sensory impairments to make informed travel decisions by combining real accessibility data, user preferences, and community-generated reviews.

 The proposed system is composed of two primary components: a native Android application and a backend API.
-The mobile frontend allows users to select destinations, apply accessibility-related filters (such as ramps, elevators, or braille signage), and save personalized itineraries.
+The mobile frontend allows users to select destinations, apply accessibility-related filters, and save personalized itineraries.
 The backend, implemented in Spring Boot with a PostgreSQL database, manages user preferences, itineraries, and accessibility data.
 Communication between both components is handled via RESTful endpoints.

 Unlike traditional trip planning tools, this system integrates accessibility filtering directly into itinerary construction.
 Users are guided through a structured onboarding process where they define their accessibility needs, which then inform the logic behind destination filtering and itinerary suggestions.
 The user interacts with the system by selecting their preferences, exploring filtered destinations, and saving complete travel plans based on those criteria.
 The itinerary steps are curated and stored in the backend, allowing for reusable trip structures adapted to each user.